Delhi Cong chief Subhash Chopra resigns taking moral responsibility for Assembly poll debacle

 New Delhi, Feb 11: The Delhi Congress chief Subhash Chopra resigned from his post on Tuesday, taking moral responsibility for the party's debacle in the Delhi Assembly polls 2020.

-Reportedly, the Congress drew a blank for the second time in a row and reduced its vote share from 9.7 percent in 2015 to 4.27 percent in the 2020 assembly polls.
+Reportedly, the Congress drew a blank for the second time in a row and reduced its vote share from 9.7 per cent in 2015 to 4.27 per cent in the 2020 assembly polls.

 "I take moral responsibility for the party's debacle and have resigned," he told PTI.
 He said it is up to the party high command to take a decision on his resignation.